NO OCEAN DIVA

 How can you get involved to stop this commodification of the Thames?

-Living Bankside represents nearly 25,000 residents from the London Eye to City Hall.
+Living Bankside represents nearly 25,000 residents from the London Eye to City Hall and down to Elephant & Castle.
 Our area includes elderly people and young children, some of whose homes are on the river.
-Our aim is to support and promote considerate and sustainable regeneration projects, working with both residents and developers for the appropriate solutions.
+Our aim is to support and promote considerate and sustainable regeneration projects, working with both residents and developers for appropriate solutions.